About the book

-EarthART: Colours of the Earth is a spectacular collection of breathtaking images by world-renowned aerial photographer Bernhard Edmaier, author of Earthsong (2004), Patterns of the Earth (2007) and Earth on Fire (2009).
+EarthART: Colours of the Earth is a spectacular collection of breathtaking images by world-renowned aerial photographer Bernhard Edmaier (Earthsong, 2004, Patterns of the Earth, 2007 and Earth on Fire, 2009).

-Divided into colour-coded chapters, EarthART offers an astounding and little-seen view of the world’s surface.
+Divided into colour-coded chapters (blue, green, yellow, orange, red, violet, brown, grey/black and white), EarthART offers an astounding and little-seen view of the world’s surface.
 The images are presented on a black background for maximum effect: in the jewel-bright pages of this book, the colour wheel comes to life.

 The selection includes some of Edmaier’s most celebrated aerial photographs as well as brand new, never-before-published images from the photographer’s most recent photographic flights, undertaken in Chile and Bolivia in November 2012 to complete his image selection for this new book.
 The book also includes some close-up shots of particularly striking natural phenomena.